Indian Meal Planning 101

 Devices

 Want to take a peek into my kitchen?
-Here’s a list of all equipment and tools that I have in my kitchen.
+Here’s a list of all the equipment and tools that I have in my kitchen.

-Note: You don’t need all of these tools but they do shorten your chopping and cooking time considerably.
+Note: You don’t need all of these tools, but they do shorten your chopping and cooking time considerably.

 Storage